-Facet joint wry neck commonly presents with pain in the upper neck, whilst discogenic wry neck more so in the lower part of the neck and even into the upper back and shoulder.
-Both of these are non-life-threatening and have a favourable natural history.
+Facet joint wry neck commonly presents with pain in the upper neck, whilst discogenic wry neck is more common in the lower part of the neck and even into the upper back and shoulder.
+Both of these are non-life-threatening conditions and have a favourable natural history.

 Nerve pain (also known as radicular or neuropathic)

-These nerve roots that exit your spine can become irritated, usually from a disc bulge, inflammation of surrounding issues or spine joint osteoarthritis and cause pain.
+These nerve roots that exit your spine can become irritated, usually from a disc bulge, inflammation of surrounding tissues, or spine joint osteoarthritis, and can cause pain.
 The pain often feels sharp and shooting and can be sporadic in nature.

 What does a physiotherapist do for neck pain?

-According to this study (and many others), Physiotherapy is an evidenced-based therapy for the treatment of neck pain, which chiefly involves manual therapy (massage, dry needling, manipulation and mobilisation), education and exercise.
-At Thrive Physio Plus, we like to stick by what the evidence tells us works, which is why we use a combination of these when treating all types of neck pain, to ensure you’re getting the best, most up-to-date treatments.
+According to this study (and many others), Physiotherapy is an evidenced-based therapy for the treatment of neck pain, which chiefly involves manual therapy (massage, dry needling, manipulation and joint mobilisations), education, and exercise.
+At Thrive Physio Plus, we like to stick by what the evidence tells us works, which is why we use a combination of these when treating all types of neck pain, to ensure you’re getting the best, most up-to-date treatment options.

-Starting with education, we will answer the critical questions you have about your neck pain, including what is causing your neck pain, how long it will take to resolve, what you can do to help and how to prevent it in the future.
-This ensures you leave the consult with a sound understanding of what is happening in your neck, and the path forward.
+Starting with education, we will answer the critical questions you have about your neck pain, including what is causing your neck pain, how long it will take to resolve, what you can do to help, and how to prevent it in the future.
+This ensures you leave the consult with a sound understanding of what is happening in your neck, and have a clear path forward.